-We utilize the concept of hand ranges when we are trying to determine what possible hands our opponents can have in any particular poker hand.
-The reason that we use ranges is because it is much easier to put our opponents on a range of hands rather than on a particular hand.
-Why is that?
-Because poker players do certain things in poker, such as pre-flop raises, isolation raises, squeeze plays, 3-bets, 4-bets, steals, and so forth with specific ranges of hands that we can estimate based upon their HUD stats.
+We utilize the concept of hand ranges when we’re trying to determine what possible hands our opponents can have in any particular poker hand.
+We use ranges because it’s much easier to put our opponents on a range of hands rather than on a particular hand.
+Why’s that?
+Because poker players do certain things in poker, such as pre-flop raises, isolation raises, squeeze plays, 3-bets, 4-bets, steals, and so forth, with specific ranges of hands that we can estimate based on their tendencies and HUD stats.

 Understanding and being able to visualize hand ranges is an important skill set to have in poker because many HUD stats align closely with hand ranges.
-Additionally, understanding hand ranges is very important when attempting to read your opponents’ hands and put them on a range of possible hands.
+Additionally, understanding hand ranges is very important when reading your opponents’ hands and putting them on a range of possible hands.

 What are hand ranges?

-Hand ranges are the overall range of hands that a person can play ranging from a 0% range to a 100% range.
-In Texas Holdem, there are a total of 1,326 hand combinations for a 100% range.
-In this article we will use PokerStrategy.com’s free Equilab software to help us visualize hand ranges.
+Hand ranges are the overall range of hands that a person can play, ranging from a 0% to 100% range.
+In Texas Holdem, there are a total of 1,326 hand combinations within a 100% range.
+In this article, we’ll use PokerStrategy.com’s free Equilab software to help us visualize hand ranges.